IBM/ibmdiagrams/README.md

 Icons are from the [icons repo](https://github.com/IBM-Cloud/architecture-icons) for use in any drawio desktop.

-Early release for testing - externals are subject to change but are stabilizing.
+Early release for testing - externals are subject to change.

 <details><summary>Benefits</summary>